 A trash can is one of the most used items in our home that serves us well but doesn't get much attention or care.
-Whether the can is made of durable plastic or a decorative material, it has to handle all the things that we toss from soiled tissues to food scraps and coffee grinds to broken toys.
+Whether the can is made of durable plastic or a decorative material, it has to handle all the things that we toss from soiled tissues to food scraps and coffee grounds to broken toys.
 Even if you use a plastic liner, a trash will eventually need to be cleaned thoroughly.
 It's a simple job using just a few supplies.
 If you check closely, it's probably time for you to get to work.

 How Often to Clean a Trash Can

 Trash cans should be emptied at least weekly, but most kitchen trash cans need to be emptied more frequently.
 As part of your routine cleaning, take the time to inspect the can after every emptying to see if it requires a more thorough cleaning to remove liquid residues or sticky messes clinging to the can.

 Large rolling garbage carts should also be cleaned regularly (monthly or weekly, depending on the seasonal weather) to remove debris and odors that attract insects and animals.

 Equipment / Tools